-SECTOR OUTCOME: New Zealanders' engagement ir cultural activities is increasing VISION: OUR VISION IS FOR FAIRNESS AND FREEDOM IN BROADCASTING PURPOSE: A Our purpose is to oversee New Zealand's broadcasting standards regime so that it is fair to all New Zealanders by balancing the broadcasters' right to freedom of expression with their obligation to avoid harm.
-OVERARCHING OUTCOME: ↑ The change the BSA contr ibutes to New Zealanders 🛉 † standards regime fairly balances t confidence that the broadcasting the broadcasters' right to freedom obligation to avoid harm.
-OUTCOME AREAS/IMPACTS: ↑ The differen ce we make 🛉 ↑ Reduction of unjustified complaints from members of the public Increased compliance with standards by broadcasters IMPACT MEASURES: How we know we e are succeeding 🛉 A reduction in the number of upheld and not upheld complaints No proportionate increase in the number of BSA decisions overturned by the High Court on appeal Improved public awareness of the existence of the broadcasting standards system OUTPUT CLASSES: ↑ The activities we undertake 🛉 OVERSIGHT AND DEVELOPMENT OF BROADCASTING STANDARDS SYSTEI We oversee the broadcas standards regime, an work with broadcaste and others to set clee broadcasting standard improve the complair handling system at all le by addressing system issues, reviewing codes, issuing practice notes, we undertake research COMPLAINTS DETERMINATION We receive complaints about breaches of the Codes of Broadcasting Standards and issue robust, soundly reasoned, timely decisions that reflect the boundaries between freedom of expression and harm We provide clear, user-friendly information about the broadcasting
+SECTOR OUTCOME: New Zealanders' engagement in cultural activities is increasing VISION: OUR VISION IS FOR FAIRNESS AND FREEDOM IN BROADCASTING PURPOSE: Our purpose is to oversee New Zealand's broadcasting standards regime so that it is fair to all New Zealanders by balancing the broadcasters' right to freedom of expression with their obligation to avoid harm.
+OVERARCHING OUTCOME: The change the BSA contributes to New Zealanders 🛉 Î New Zealanders have increased confidence that the broadcasting standards regime fairly balances the broadcasters' right to freedom of expression with their obligation to avoid harm.
+OUTCOME AREAS/IMPACTS: The difference we make Ť Reduction of unjustified Increased compliance with complaints from members of the public standards by broadcasters IMPACT MEASURES: How we know we are succeeding A reduction in the number of upheld and not upheld complaints No proportionate increase in the number of BSA decisions overturned by the High Court on appeal Improved public awareness of the existence of the broadcasting standards system OUTPUT CLASSES: 🕈 The activities we undertake 🛉

+OVERSIGHT AND DEVELOPMENT OF BROADCASTING STANDARDS SYSTEM We oversee the broadcast standards regime, an work with broadcaste and others to set clea broadcasting standard improve the complair handling system at all le by addressing system issues, reviewing codes, issuing practice notes, we undertake researd DETERMINATION We receive complaints about breaches of the Codes of Broadcasting Standards and issue robust, soundly reasoned, timely decisions that reflect the boundaries between freedom of expression and harm Amount of the second s